adderbyte/Conversational_AI/README.md

           Install Application
 -------------------------------------

-*  Then to install the  applicaion :
+*  To install the  applicaion
 *  clone the repo and from command line type :

 `pip  install -e .`